carbonblack/cb-yara-connector/README.md

 # Installing Yara Agent (Centos/RHEL 7+)

-The Yara agent has two parts a master and one or more workers.
+The Yara agent is made up of two parts -- a master and one or more workers.

-The master service must be installed on the same system as Cb Response.
+The master service must be installed on the same system as Cb Response, while workers are usually installed on other systems (but can also be on the master system, if so desired).

+The yara connector itself uses celery-queues to distribute work to and remote (or local) workers - you will need to install and configure a broker (probably, redis - but any broker compatible with celery 4.x+ will do) that is accessible to the master node and to any worker(s).

-Download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-ac560575c782caf791c5/python-cb-yara-connector-2.1-0.x86_64.rpm).
+Download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-c64dc62eb602dc1b82df/python-cb-yara-connector-2.1-0.x86_64.rpm).

-The connector can be easily installed from an rpm:
+Once downloaded, the connector can be easily installed from the rpm:

 `yum install python-cb-yara-connector-<Latest>.rpm`